HarshaVardhanNakkina/Obsidian/Smart Ship Operations - Paper for Symposium.md

 <img src="data:image/jpeg;base64, <base64 encoded string...>" alt="Frame" />
 ```

-The encoding algorithm of base64 is straightforward.
-It takes as an input one binary sequence and outputs another binary sequence.
-It doesn't care what the original bytes stood for – be it an image or a PDF or whatever.
-It just goes through the original binary stuff, splits it into chunks of 6 bits, and converts every chunk into a safe textual character (or, strictly speaking, a binary sequence that represents such a character).
-A "safe" character refers to one from a very limited set chosen from the ASCII.
-Decoding performs similar binary operations but in reverse.
-The restored data is guaranteed to be exactly the same as before encoding.
+The base64 encoding algorithm is relatively simple.
+It takes a binary sequence as input and produces another binary sequence as output.
+The algorithm doesn't consider the nature of the original data—whether it's an image, a PDF, or something else.
+It simply processes the binary data, dividing it into 6-bit segments and converting each segment into a corresponding "safe" textual character.
+These safe characters are selected from a small subset of the ASCII character set.
+Decoding follows a similar process in reverse, ensuring that the original data is perfectly restored.

-At the same time, base64 is a costly instrument.
-It makes data about 33% larger in terms of memory usage.
-So base64 is one of these little things that make software **slow**.
-That's why you should use it only when it's absolutely necessary.
-Base64 converts every 6-bit chunk of original data into a single ASCII character.
-If such a character is 8 bits long, it means that you are wasting 2 bits per every original chunk which is about 33%.
+However, base64 encoding has a drawback: it increases the size of the data by about 33%, which can lead to higher memory usage and slower performance.
+This inefficiency arises because each 6-bit segment of data is represented by an 8-bit ASCII character, effectively adding 2 extra bits for every segment.
+Due to this overhead, base64 should be used only when absolutely necessary.

 ## ArrayBuffer and Blobs

-The **`ArrayBuffer`** object is used to represent a generic raw binary data buffer.
-It is an array of bytes, often referred to in other languages as a "byte array".
-First, the NumPy array has to be encoded into an image format such as JPEG, then this image has to be converted to a byte array.
-This byte array will received as array buffer on the front end.
+The **`ArrayBuffer`** object is designed to hold raw binary data as a generic buffer.
+Essentially, it's a sequence of bytes, similar to what is commonly called a "byte array" in other programming languages.
+To process a NumPy array for the frontend, it first needs to be encoded into an image format like JPEG, which is then converted into a byte array.
+This byte array is sent to the frontend as an ArrayBuffer.

-The contents of an `ArrayBuffer` cannot be manipulate directly; instead, it has to be converted into one of the [typed array objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) or a [`DataView`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView) object which represents the buffer in a specific format, and use that to read and write the contents of the buffer.
-The array buffer, in this case, is converted into an `Uint8Array` and this array is then converted into a `Blob`.
-Then the `createObjectURL()` static method of the [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL) interface is used to create string containing a URL representing the blob.
-This ULR can then be used in the image tag to display the image.
+Direct manipulation of an `ArrayBuffer` is not possible; instead, it needs to be transformed into a [typed array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) or a [`DataView`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView) object, which allows the data to be interpreted and managed in a specific format.
+For instance, the array buffer is transformed into a `Uint8Array`, which is then converted into a `Blob`.
+Subsequently, the `createObjectURL()` method from the [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL) interface generates a string URL representing the blob, which can be used in an image tag to display the image.

 >[!note] Note:
-> Each time you call `createObjectURL()`, a new object URL is created, even if you've already created one for the same object.
-Each of these must be released by calling [`URL.revokeObjectURL()`](https://developer.mozilla.org/en-US/docs/Web/API/URL/revokeObjectURL_static "URL.revokeObjectURL()") when you no longer need them.
-> Browsers will release object URLs automatically when the document is unloaded; however, for optimal performance and memory usage, if there are safe times when you can explicitly unload them, you should do so.
+> Every time `createObjectURL()` is called, a unique object URL is generated, even if the same object has been used to create one before.
+To manage these URLs properly, it's important to release them by calling `URL.revokeObjectURL()` once they are no longer needed.
+Although browsers automatically release object URLs when the document is unloaded, explicitly revoking them at safe points can help optimize performance and reduce memory usage.

 ```javascript
 let bytes = new Uint8Array("<ArrayBuffer>")